Software certification process

 The certification process consists of a two-stage examination and the award of a seal of certification, which may be used for advertising purposes.

-Software providers give evidence of compliance by creating predefined IBCS®-compliant chart templates and table templates using the software to be certified, which are then evaluated.
-The design of the templates and the evaluation criteria are based on the International Business Communication Standards (IBCS®).
-The templates and the criteria were developed by HICHERT+FAISST in cooperation with the IBCS Association.
+Software providers give evidence of compliance by creating 5 predefined IBCS-compliant chart templates (C12 and C13 are mandatory) and 4 table templates (if they also want to certify tables) using the software to be certified, which are then evaluated.
+The design of the templates and the evaluation criteria are based on the International Business Communication Standards (IBCS).
+The templates and the criteria were developed by the HICHERT+FAISST IBCS Institute in cooperation with the IBCS Association.

 The templates created by the providers with their standard software are evaluated based on transparent criteria.
 This concerns the notation of business meaning (terms, measures, representation of time, analyses of time series, deviations and structure) and the design of report components (page layout, text elements, highlighting, scaling, chart types, visualization elements, legends, labels, axes).